My holiness blesses the world.

 “My holiness blesses the world”; that is what I am here for.
 I am here to bring blessing to the world, and the message I bring is: so are you.
 No one loses; everyone gains.
 What an incredible outlook this is!

 This undoes the entire idea of sacrifice because it is a message of total equality.
 We are here to acknowledge each other, and when we do we have achieved our glorious purpose.
 Any other way of looking at things winds up demanding sacrifice; somebody, somewhere, has to lose.
-But with the vision of Christ we can look out at all the world and proclaim, "They are all the same; all beautiful and equal in their holiness" (T-13.VIII.6:1).
+But with the vision of Christ we can look out at all the world and proclaim, “There they are all the same; all beautiful and equal in their holiness” (T-13.IX.6:1).

 “Your holiness blesses him by asking nothing of him.
 Those who see themselves as whole make no demands” (2:6-7).
 Oh, that we might learn the lesson of asking nothing, making no demands!
 Have you ever, even perhaps if only for a brief time, been with someone who was so complete they made no demands on you?
 They had no need they were, overtly or covertly, asking you to fill.
 They loved you just as you were; they accepted you without expecting anything from you.
 Isn’t that what we all want in our relationships?
 Isn’t that what unconditional love is?

 Well, the way to have what you want is to give it away.
 This is what all of us are destined to do, and will do eventually, even if it seems beyond us now.
 Aware of your holiness and your own completion, you will stand and bless the world.

 Your holiness is the salvation of the world.
 It lets you teach the world that it is one with you, not by preaching to it, not by telling it anything, but merely by your quiet recognition that in your holiness are all things blessed along with you.
 (3:1-2)